gloria-mukhwana/portfolio/README.md

 **Portfolio Project**
-Welcome to my personal portfolio website!
-This project showcases my skills, projects, and experience in web development.
+Welcome to my portfolio website!
+This project showcases my education background, skills, projects, and experience in web development.
 It's a simple, elegant, and responsive webpage created using HTML, CSS, and JavaScript.

 **Demo**
 You can view the live version of my portfolio by visiting:
 Portfolio Demo

 **Features**
-Personal Branding: A clean design that highlights my background and areas of expertise.

 Responsive Layout: The website is fully responsive, ensuring it looks great on both desktop and mobile devices.

-Project Showcase: Displays selected projects that demonstrate my skills in various technologies and tools.

 About Me: A brief section about my professional background and experience.

+Skills: A clean design that highlights my background and areas of expertise.

+Project Showcase: Displays a selected project that demonstrate my skills in various technologies and tools.

 Contact Information: Includes a way to reach out via email and social media.